hinmis/Venus_Grabber/README.md

 • Extract the zip file.

-• Navigate to the Saturn Stealer folder and double click install.bat file.
+• Navigate to theVenus grabber folder

-• After it downloads the requirement double click Builder.bat
+• double click Builder

 • Fill in the fields of the builder and press the Build button